Loading

 • Aged Dependent (subclass 838) visa

 Note: You cannot save the form to complete later.
-Therefore, if you are completing this form for another person, you should have his or her consent to withdraw and copy of an identity document ready to attach before commencing.
-Before submitting this form, ensure that you have completed all of the needed sections, attached any required documents and selected the check box declaration.
+If you are completing this form for another person, you should have their consent to withdraw and copy of an identity document ready to attach before commencing.
+Before submitting this form, ensure that you:

-• Are an applicant who has made a paper-based application for one of the visas listed above
+• an applicant who has made a paper-based application for one of the visas listed above

-• Are the parent or guardian of an applicant under 18 years of age.
+• the parent or guardian of an applicant under 18 years of age.

-For withdrawal of an online visa application see You want to withdraw an application.
+To withdraw an online visa application or a paper-based application that you have imported into ImmiAccount, see You want to withdraw an application.

 After you submit this form: Once we have received the request to withdraw a visa application, the application is withdrawn immediately.

 Application status: Once a visa application has been withdrawn, no further action can be taken on the withdrawn application.
 If a person wants to be considered for a visa in the future, they must make a new visa application.
-All remaining applicants in a combined visa application (if any) will continue to have a visa application that must be considered unless those applications are also withdrawn.
+We will continue to consider all remaining applicants in a combined visa application (if any), unless those applications are also withdrawn.

-Application charge: Visa application charges are paid to assess your application.
-For information about the limited circumstances in which refunds can be given, and how to request one, please see: Getting a refund.
+Application charge: You must pay visa application charges to have the department assess your application.
+For information about the limited circumstances in which we can give refunds, and how to request one, see Getting a refund.